You are here:

 Climate Change Indicators: Health and Society

-Changes in the Earth's climate can affect public health, agriculture, water supplies, energy production and use, land use and development, and recreation.
+Changes in the Earth’s climate can affect public health, agriculture, water supplies, energy production and use, land use and development, and recreation.
 The nature and extent of these effects, and whether they will be harmful or beneficial, will vary regionally and over time.
-This chapter looks at some of the ways that climate change is affecting human health and society, including changes in Lyme disease, ragweed pollen season, heat-related deaths, heating and cooling needs, and the agricultural growing season across the United States.
+This chapter looks at some of the ways that climate change is affecting human health and society, including changes in Lyme disease, West Nile virus, ragweed pollen season, heat-related deaths and hospitalizations, heating and cooling needs, and the agricultural growing season across the United States.

-Because impacts on human health are complex, often indirect, and dependent on multiple societal and environmental factors, the development of appropriate health-related climate indicators is challenging and still emerging.
+Because impacts on human health are complex, often indirect, and dependent on multiple societal and environmental factors (including how people choose to respond to these impacts), the development of appropriate health-related climate indicators is challenging and still emerging.
 It is important for health-related climate indicators to be clear, measurable, and timely to better understand the link between climate change and health effects.

 Summary of Key Points

 - Heat-Related Deaths.
 Since 1979, more than 9,000 Americans were reported to have died as a direct result of heat-related illnesses such as heat stroke.
 The annual death rate is higher when accounting for deaths in which heat was reported as a contributing factor, including the interaction of heat and cardiovascular disease.
 People aged 65+ are a particular concern: a growing demographic group that is several times more likely to die from heat-related cardiovascular disease than the general population.
 Considerable year-to-year variability and certain limitations of the underlying data for this indicator make it difficult to determine whether the United States has experienced long-term trends in the number of deaths classified as “heat-related.”